soedinglab/BaMM_webserver/README.md

 └── remap2018_human
 ```

-## Building the webserver
+### Building the webserver
 Now use `docker-compose build` to download and build all docker images.

-## Starting the webserver
+### Starting the webserver
 After successfully building the webserver, use `docker-compose up` to start the webserver.
 In case you see errors related to mysql stop the server by `ctrl-C` and let is shut down gracefully and restart with `docker-compose up`.
 The error should be gone.

-## Profit
+### Profit

 Now you should be able to access the webserver at `0.0.0.0:10080` in your favorite browser.

-# Notes and caveats
+## Notes and caveats

-## General notes
+### General notes

 * docker-compose build commands always have to be started from the root of the git repository of the webserver
 * all files created by the webserver are accessible on the host in `$WEBSERVER_DIR/media_db`

-## Developer notes
+### Developer notes
 * whenever you change the models, you have to restart the server.
 Django will create a database migration automatically.
 These migrations are under version control and should be committed to the git repository
 * Sometimes building the migrations needs user input.
 In this case, use `docker exec -it bammmwebserver_web_1 bash` to jump into the webserver container and run the migration commands manually.
 You can find the code in `run_web.sh`.

-## Notes for setting up the server on marvin
+### Setting up the server in production
-* the server is run by the user `bammmotif_admin`.
-You can find the current version in `/opt/bamm_server`
-* Configuration in `.env` (**VERY IMPORTANT, please double check this**.
-Wrong configuration leads to password leaks)
-  - make sure `DJANGO_DEBUG` is not defined.
-Otherwise the server will run in debug mode and leak sensitive information
-  - set `ALLOWED_HOSTS=bammmotif.mpibpc.mpg.de`
-  - set `UID=BAMM_USER_UID=1002`
-* `/etc/nginx/sites-available/bammmotif.mpibpc.mpg.de` has to edited to allow access to static data.
-See the template on the server
-* all files and subdirectories in `motif_db` require group and other permissions.
-(755 on directories, 644 on files)
-* a systemd unit controls the startup and shutdown of the webserver.
-Use `sudo systemctl stop bammserver` and `sudo systemctl start bammserver` to bring it down and up by hand
-* stopping the server can take quite some time, because all running jobs are finished before the celery container is shutdown.
-Please be patient.
+We strongly advice against running your own publicly accessible webserver without first reading the django documentation carefully.
+Failure in doing so can lead to a insecure server.

 ## License